Logo

 Fluid and Crystallized Intelligence

 HR decision-makers and academicians, therefore, have numerous choices when choosing aptitude assessments that target the relevant intelligence type.
 Generally, crystallized tests are the dominant tests used for academic selection purposes.
-General ability tests are ideal for primary and secondary school systems, and fluid intelligence tests are more popular during personnel selection processes.
-When used together, the two offer an even stronger insight into a test-taker’s overall aptitude.
+General ability tests are ideal for primary and secondary school systems, and fluid intelligence tests are more prevalent during personnel selection processes.
+When used together, the two offer an even more vital insight into a test-taker’s overall aptitude.

 – Fluid intelligence is the ability to generate, transform and manipulate different types of novel information in real-time.
 This component of human reasoning is independent of past learning.